If You Want My Lovin'

-"If You Want My Lovin'" is a song released by American singer Evelyn "Champagne" King.
-Released on April 3, 1981, The song appears on the album I'm in Love.
-The single version of "If You Want My Lovin'" was the follow-up to her charting single "I'm in Love," but less successful.
+"If You Want My Lovin" is a song released by American singer Evelyn "Champagne" King.
+Released on April 3, 1981.
+The song appears on her fourth studio album I'm in Love.
+The single version of "If You Want My Lovin was the follow-up to her charting single "I'm in Love," but less successful.

 Single version

-"If You Want My Lovin'" was also released as a single.
-This version of "If You Want My Lovin'" is the less-successful follow-up to Evelyn's charting single "I'm In Love."
+"If You Want My Lovin was also released as a single.
+This version of "If You Want My Lovin is the less-successful follow-up to Evelyn's charting single "I'm In Love."